BuzzFeedNews/2016-04-republican-donor-movements/README.md

 ## Data

 __Federal Election Campaign data__ The FEC provides bulk downloads of campaign finance data from [its website](http://fec.gov/portal/download.shtml).
 This analysis uses the _Candidate Master File_ and the _Contributions by Individuals_ from the 2015-16 cycle.
+The _Contributions by Individuals_ file is too large to upload to Github.
+The version we used for our analysis is available [here](TKTKTK).

 ## Analyses